 Transglutaminases are enzymes that in nature trigger the formation of an isopeptide bond between γ-carboxamide groups of glutamine residue side chains and the ε-amino groups of lysine residue side chains with subsequent release of ammonia.
 Lysine and glutamine residues are bound to a peptide or a protein so that this cross-linking or intramolecular reaction can take place.
 Bonds formed by this substance exhibit high resistance to proteolytic degradation.

-Transglutaminase in bread production reduces dough stickiness, helps in the stabilization of the fluctuating raw material quality, improves gas retention capacity and volume stability after defrosting is improved.
+Transglutaminase enzyme in bread production reduces dough stickiness, helps in the stabilization of the fluctuating raw material quality, and improves gas retention capacity and volume stability after defrosting is improved.

-In the production of Gluten-free products, transglutaminase improves gas retention capacity, stretchability, and makes the surface smoother.
+In the production of Gluten-free products, transglutaminase enzymes improve gas retention capacity, and stretchability, and make the surface smoother.